When to Split Bills 50/50 and When Not To

 Problems usually start when the same rule is applied everywhere without thinking about income, usage, or participation.
 A better approach is choosing the method that fits the situation.

-This article explains when 50/50 splitting makes sense and when other approaches are a better choice.
+This article explains when equal splitting makes sense and when another method is the smarter choice.

 When 50/50 Splitting Works Best